anjalichaturvedi/chip-autocomplete/README.md

 #### Documentation:
 - **Readme**: I documented the component's usage, functionality, features, tech stack, and edge cases handling in the readme file to provide clear instructions and insights into the development process.
-- **Code Comments**: I added comments within the code to explain complex logic, improve readability, and aid future maintenance.

-#### Future Considerations:
-- **Feature Enhancement**: I brainstormed potential future improvements, such as adding animations, more customization options, and accessibility enhancements.
-- **Community Contribution**: I kept the project open to community contributions, inviting feedback, suggestions, and contributions to improve the component further.

 ## Usage